-The World’s Most Famous Arena is home to a team that hasn’t won a championship since 1973, but that doesn’t stop the masses from coming to New York Knicks Games.
+The World’s Most Famous Arena is home to a team that hasn’t won a championship since 1973, but that doesn’t stop the masses from coming to New York Knickerbockers (Knicks) games.
 Madison Square Garden is the home to many things, one of which is New York City’s never-boring basketball team.
 Whether it’s referred to as MSG or the Garden, it has changed for the better in recent years with a $1.1 billion renovation.
 Seating and concessions have improved dramatically, making a Knicks game that much more entertaining.

 Tickets & Seating Areas

 Despite how bad the Knicks have been in recent times, tickets generally aren’t available on the primary market.
 When tickets are available, you can buy them online at Ticketmaster, via the phone, or at the Madison Square Garden box office.
 You’ll have to hit the secondary market to get what you need most of the time.
 Obviously, you have the well-known options like Stubhub and TicketsNow, Ticketmaster’s secondary ticket platform that season ticket holders are encouraged to sell through, or a ticket aggregator (a website that aggregates all of the secondary ticket sites except Stubhub) like SeatGeek and TiqIQ.

 As for where to sit when you go, basketball is a sport best seen in the lower level.
 One of the better options is the Club seats, located in the first eight rows of the three center section on each side of the floor.
 Not only do you get great seats for the action, but you get access to the Delta SKY360° Club which comes with all-inclusive food and non-alcoholic beverages and in-seat service.